 - 2-3 lb grass-fed chuck roast

-- 1 tsp ghee, coconut oil, butter or fat of choice
+- 1 tsp ghee, coconut oil or butter

 - 1 yellow onion, chopped